umamohan55/ML/Course Overview.md

+<h5 style="color:red;"> Please note that the repective course links will be posted for you to check and learn on your own.
+So keep visiting...Thanks!</h5>

 # Detailed Data Science and Machine Learning Course Content

+### Skills to Learn

++ **Science**: Determining what questions can be answered with data & what are the best datasets for answering them.
++ **Computer programming**: using computers to analyze data.
++ **Data wrangling**: getting data into analyzable form on our computers.
++ **Statistics**: separating signal from noise or call it data summary.
++ **Machine learning**: making predictions from data.
++ **Communication**: sharing findings through visualization, stories and interpretable summaries, code base etc.

+### Where the data scinece is being used

++ Spellcheckers
++ Speech recognition
++ Language translators
++ Digitizing books
++ Social sciences
++ Medical diagnostics
++ Personalized medicine
++ Basic Biology
++ Autonomous Car Driving
++ Humanoids with AI capabilities
++ Drones

-# Learning & Development Environment Set Ups
+# Learning & Development Environment Setup

+> Windows/MAC/Linux/Azure/R/Python/Anaconda/TenserFlow/H2O.ai/OpenCV/Keras/DriverlessAI

++ Setting up Anaconda and Jupyter Notebook for Python
-+ Setting up Anaconda for Python and Jupyter Notebook
++ Setting up Anaconda and Jupyter Notebook for R
-+ Setting up R and R studio
++ Setting up R and R Studio
 + Setting up TenserFlow
 + Setting up account for Azure Machine Learning
 + Setting up OpenCV
++ Understanding the Spyder Integrated Development Environment (IDE)

-# Learning Path - Based on Programming / Scripting Language (R, Python, JavaScript etc.)
+# Learning Path - Based on Programming / Scripting Language

+> R, Python, JavaScript

+## Python Programming

-### Getting Started in Python
+### Python Basics

++ What is Python?
 + Python Basics – Numbers and Maths
 + Variables and Inputs
 + Lists, sets and tuples